This World Cancer Day, the Wishing Tree bore fruit.

 This World Cancer Day, Aster Volunteers across Aster Hospitals from Kolhapur, Qatar, Calicut, Kottakkal, Oman, Hyderabad, Bangalore, and Kochi took up a big task - to put smiles on the faces of our little patients.

 Aster Volunteers conducted the Wishing Tree campaign over multiple locations across India and the Middle East.
 The initiative aimed to fulfill the wishes of young cancer patients being treated at Aster Hospitals.

 And that's not all, Aster Volunteers held a talkathon at St. Theresa's hospital.
 We also gave cancer a run for its money with a walkathon.
 And we drove an awareness campaign I Am and I Will and even helped cancer survivors strut their stuff at a fashion show.
 What's more, we even got famous volleyball player, David Lee to participate in our Cancer Smash programme.

-As the people of Kerala get back on their feet, it’s time to rebuild - starting with their homes.
 Aster Homes will help rehabilitate or rebuild homes that were wholly or partially affected by the Kerala floods.
 We need volunteers to help execute this project.
+Join Aster Volunteers.

 Beirut, Lebanon is currently suffering the aftermath of two explosions that took place in August 2020.
 Our volunteers came together to Stand with Lebanon and pack medical relief kits.
 Kits worth over 2 million with medicines and consumables were prepared and sent to Lebanon via IHC Dubai and the Ministry of Health UAE.
 We are grateful to the volunteers and the contributors who made this possible.